-I’ll be writing up a post about the family-friendly facilities at the Singapore Changi Airport.
-We enjoyed wandering around the Butterfly Garden, home to over a thousand butterflies, which also features a fascinating “emergence enclosure” where you can see the butterflies in various stages of emerging from their cocoons.
+We enjoyed wandering around the Butterfly Garden at Changi Airport, home to over a thousand butterflies, which also features a fascinating “emergence enclosure” where you can see the butterflies in various stages of emerging from their cocoons.
 After wandering around the shops, I brought Little T to the play area, where he had a blast climbing around and going down the slide.

 On the Plane

-I found the crews on each flight to be among the most pleasant and accommodating I’ve encountered, which I find especially important when you’re traveling with little ones and may require more assistance during the flight.
-The cabin was always tidy and well kept, the seats were pretty comfortable and the seat back entertainment had a good selection – I have no complaints at all about the level of comfort during our flights.
+In this part of the Garuda Indonesia review, I will go through our experience flying with the airline.
+The crews on each flight were pleasant and accommodating and the cabin was always tidy and well kept.
+The seat back entertainment had a good selection – I have no complaints at all about the level of comfort during our flights.
 Garuda Indonesia delivered excellent customer service and a great product each time.

 There was a wide selection of movies and TV shows in the inflight entertainment, a variety of classics and recent releases and, including several Indonesian films, a mix of international movies.
 You can set up your little one’s TV with the kid’s section showing only the selection of movies, TV shows and games for children.

-I thought the selection of food was pretty good compared to other airlines.
-Airplane food can be hit or miss with Little T and we usually end up sharing what’s on our trays too to cobble together a meal for him.
+In this part of the Garuda Indonesia review, I will go over the meal service during our flights.
 I took some photos during the trip of what we had during our flights, and I’ve split the photos up into what was offered for the Child’s, Vegetarian and Standard Meals.
 Our first flight, from London to Jakarta, was the only flight during which Little T was not served his child’s meal, which was odd as I still received my vegetarian meal which I had booked at the same time.

 Like any of the specially requested meals, the child’s meals are served ahead of the standard service – always welcome for getting little ones started on their meals as soon as possible.

-Little T was served the cheesy pasta, mixed with chicken and peas, on two of the flights which I thought was the option most children would be happy to eat.
-He was once given a chocolate filled roll and a chocolate cake, which was bit excessive (the cake found its way over to my tray), but that was the only time he received a double dessert.
-We always had fruit on our trays, usually fresh fruit and one time dried apricots and prunes, and I think the child’s meals could have used fruit as an option too – I’m not sure if there’s a reason why it was never included.
+Little T was served the cheesy pasta, mixed with chicken and peas, on two of the flights.
+We always had fruit on our trays, usually fresh fruit and one time dried apricots and prunes, and I think the child’s meals could have used fruit as an option too.

 Little T wasn’t a fan of the pasta and meatballs, and only picked at the peas and corn from this dish.
 This was an instance when he would mostly eat something from our dishes – rice or chicken, other vegetables, fruit etc. I had a similar linguine dish, without meatballs of course, and I found it to be pretty good.

-Little T had the yogurt, fruit and croissant from my tray while I had the chickpea and vegetable curry which turned out to be my favorite of the meals offered.
+Little T had the yogurt, fruit and croissant from my tray while I had the chickpea and vegetable curry which turned out to be my favourite of the meals offered.

-To be completely honest, this was my least favorite vegetarian meal and was probably the same time I was gazing enviously at Mr. G’s meal.
+To be completely honest, this was my least favorite vegetarian meal.
 The pasta looked unappetizing and was tasteless.